jinscript/CarND-Traffic-Sign-Classifier-Project/README.md

 * What was the first architecture that was tried and why was it chosen?

-  I first implemented a softmax regression model since it is good for fast prototyping and does not require GPU resources.
+  I first implemented a softmax regression model since it is good for fast prototyping and it does not require GPU resources.

 * What were some problems with the initial architecture?